gevhaz/hugo-theme-notrack/README.md

 {{< rawhtml >}}<p>A paragraph</p>{{< /rawhtml >}}
 ```

-This allows you to use html to create elements that you can't create
+This allows you to use HTML to create elements that you can't create
-with just markdown without allowing unsafe html in the site `config`.
+with just markdown without allowing unsafe HTML in the site configuration file.
 I'm not a security expert, and there might be a good reason why unsafe HTML
 is disabled by default.
 If you think this shortcode shouldn't be part of
 the theme, feel free to open an issue and say why.